bitcraze/crazyflie-lib-rs/README.md

  - [x] Param subsystem
  - [x] Platform services

-The [python Crazyflie lib] implements a brunch of higher-level functionality like [swarm support] helpers.
+The [python Crazyflie lib] implements a bunch of higher-level functionality like [swarm support] helpers.
 Those are out of scope of this crate and will need to be implemented in another specialized crate.

 [Crazyflie]: https://www.bitcraze.io/products/crazyflie-2-1/